Find a project near you

-West Braes is a productive family fruit and veg garden using Permaculture design principles to cope with the strong winds and low rainfall of the Scottish east coast.
+West Braes is a productive family fruit and veg garden in Fife using permaculture design principles to cope with the strong winds and low rainfall of the Scottish east coast.

 ScotLAND Learners are working towards ScotLAND Centre status, they may be at an earlier stage of integrating Permaculture into their site, developing their ability to explain how they have applied permaculture principles or working out how to offer learning opportunities.
 These projects are still great examples of permaculture practice and are well worth a visit.

 Ardenbrae in Helensburgh have designed their garden as an edible garden and are retrofitting their home for energy conservation and resilience.

 Barmolloch Cottages in mid-Argyll is a scenic farm offering cottages with accommodation for 18, biodynamic garden, health and wellbeing opportunities and a bespoke Barn course venue.

 Comrie Croft in Perthshire is a community of ecotourism and land-based people and enterprises set at the foot of a mountain on the edge of the southern highlands.
 Enterprises include: A venue for weddings and events; farmstead accommodation (74 beds); a market garden; farm shop; cafe; bike trails, hire and shop; and a camping and glamping site.